TULiberalArts/Portuguese/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
-layout: page
 keywords: 'careers, apply, visit, transfer'
 description: >-
-published: true
+# custom variables
 ---
 College of Liberal Arts Portuguese graduates go on to exciting [career and graduate school](#careers-and-graduate-school) opportunities, and you can be one of them.
 [Make your declaration](#make-your-declaration) today, come [visit us](visit-us), view your [transfer options](#thinking-of-transferring), see our application [deadlines](#deadlines) and [apply](#apply) to get started.